-- Reviewed and discussed the audited financial statements with management and PwC; - Discussed with PwC the matters required to be discussed by the PCAOB Auditing Standard No. 1301, "Communication with Audit Committees"; and - Received the written disclosures and the letter from PwC required by applicable requirements of the PCAOB, including Rule 3526 "Communication with Audit Committees Concerning Independence," regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with PwC its independence.
+- Reviewed and discussed the audited financial statements with management and PwC; - Discussed with PwC the matters required to be discussed by the PCAOB Auditing Standard No. 1301, "Communication with Audit Committees;" and - Received the written disclosures and the letter from PwC required by applicable requirements of the PCAOB, including Rule 3526 "Communication with Audit Committees Concerning Independence," regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with PwC its independence.

 The Audit Committee discussed the auditors' review of our quarterly financial information with the auditors prior to the release of such information and the filing of our quarterly reports with the SEC.
-The Audit Committee also met and held discussions with management and PwC with respect to our audited yearend financial statements.
-Based on the Audit Committee's review and discussions with management and PwC, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the 2021 Annual Report.
+The Audit Committee also met and held discussions with management and PwC with respect to our audited year-end financial statements.
+Based on the Audit Committee's review and discussions with management and PwC, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the 2022 Annual Report.

-In accordance with SEC rules and regulations, this report of the Audit Committee will not be deemed to be part of or incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act of 1933, as amended, or the Securities Act, or under the Securities Exchange Act of 1934, as amended, or the Exchange Act, except to the extent that we specifically incorporate this information by reference, and will not otherwise be deemed "soliciting material" or "filed" under either the Securities Act or the Exchange Act.
+In accordance with SEC rules and regulations, this report of the Audit Committee will not be deemed to be part of or incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act or under the Exchange Act, except to the extent that we specifically incorporate this information by reference, and will not otherwise be deemed "soliciting material" or "filed" under either the Securities Act or the Exchange Act.